matinnuhamunada/hpc101/docs/source/tutorial/session3/limits.rst

 Limits of Paralellism
 ----------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+    #.
+Understand the limits of parallelism in High-Performance Computing (HPC).
+    #.
+Learn about Amdahl's Law and Gustafson's Law, which describe the limits of parallel processing.

 In High-Performance Computing (HPC), while parallelism is a powerful tool for improving performance, it has its limits.
 Understanding these limits is crucial for effectively designing and optimizing parallel applications.
 These limits can be broadly categorized into two types: **Amdahl's Law** and **Gustafson's Law**.